selkies-project/selkies-gstreamer/README.md

 sudo apt-get update && sudo apt-get install --no-install-recommends -y xcvt
 ```

-If using supported NVIDIA GPUs, install NVENC (bundled with the GPU driver) and CUDA.
+If using supported NVIDIA GPUs, install NVENC (bundled with the GPU driver).
 If using AMD or Intel GPUs, install its graphics and VA-API drivers, as well as `libva2`.
 The bundled VA-API driver in the AMDGPU Pro graphics driver is recommended for AMD GPUs and the `i965-va-driver-shaders` or `intel-media-va-driver-non-free` packages are recommended depending on your Intel GPU generation.
 Optionally install `vainfo`, `intel-gpu-tools`, `radeontop` for GPU monitoring.

 2. Unpack the GStreamer components of `selkies-gstreamer` (fill in `SELKIES_VERSION` and `UBUNTU_RELEASE`), using your own GStreamer build may work **as long as it is the most recent version with the required plugins included**: